Enzojz/ultimate_station_2/tutorial/readme.md

 There are three kinds of module which are uses as layout modules: tracks, platforms and placeholders.

 ### 1.2 Dependency
-Same as vanilla station, the ultimate station uses grid system as modular framework, but different to the vanilla grid system, there exists dependences between modules, the dependencies are principally uses to infer radius of each module, it also uses dependency to guide platform rendering.
-A module dependes on its reference module.
+Same as vanilla station, the ultimate station uses grid system as modular framework, but different to the vanilla grid system, there exists dependencies between modules, the dependencies are principally uses to infer radius of each module, it also uses dependency to guide platform rendering.
+A module depends on its reference module.

-### 1.3 Id
+### 1.3 ID
-Every layout modules are given an Id, which is unique in a station
+Every layout modules are given an ID, which is unique in a station.

 ### 1.4 Origin Point and origin module
 There's only one layout module in ultimate station without dependency, it's called origin module.
 It's always the module at (0, 0) and its Id is 1 always, it's always a track.
 The origin point can never be removed.